 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 211 Service: Allows a caller to be directly connected to human service agencies by dialing 2-1-1.
-This service is gradually being implemented across the country.
-For information about availability in Indiana, visit http://www.in211.org/
+This service is available statewide in Indiana.

 711 Service: Allows a caller to be directly connected to the deaf and hearing impaired telephone relay service (TDD/TTY) simply by dialing 7-1-1.